Installation

 MacOS (x86_64)

-Wheels are currently built with cibuildwheel.
-Currently no support is offered for PyPy, 32-bit systems, or unsupported versions of CPython.
+Currently, there is no support for PyPy, 32-bit systems, or unsupported versions of CPython.

 If your platform isn’t on this table but you would like it to be supported, feel free to make an issue.